By playing our raffle, you are helping to care for local people and their families, living with a potentially terminal illness.

 It costs more than £9 million to provide care every year and we believe that there are another 1,000 people locally who could benefit from our specialist care, if funds were available.

 We couldn’t provide our services to people in your local community without the support of people like you.

 Thank you so much.

-By playing the St Giles Hospice Raffle, you are helping us to be there for people like Dave, and his family, when they need us.
+By playing the St Giles Hospice Raffle, you are helping us to continue to be there for local people like Richard, Marilyn and their family, when they need us.
+Thank you.